MicrosoftDocs/azure-devops-docs/docs/organizations/settings/naming-restrictions.md

 Groups enable you to apply certain rights or permissions to a group of users.

 On-premises Azure DevOps groups can consist of Active Directory group accounts, Azure DevOps security groups , Windows user accounts, Windows group accounts, or any mixture of these types.
-See [Manage users or groups](../../organizations/security/add-manage-security-groups.md).
+See [Add AD/Azure AD users or groups to a built-in security group](../../organizations/security/add-ad-aad-built-in-security-groups.md).

 Groups that you add must conform to the following restrictions.